 The Bucs are attempting to build some catching depth in the system as it was reported yesterday that they have outrighted Ali Solis to Triple-A Indianapolis.
 The Pirates grabbed Solis off the Padres waiver wire last week.

-Topics: Pittsburgh Piraes
+Tags: Pittsburgh Piraes